On the correspondence between thermodynamics and inference: Results

-To demonstrate that the GPI prior automatically leads to non-anomalous inference (\textit{i.e.}~free from infinite normalization factors) and is also free from \textit{ad hoc} parameters, we analyze simulated datasets for parameters defined on non-compact manifolds.
-We consider five competing models: three realizations of the normal model: known mean and variance, unknown mean and known variance, and unknown mean and variance and we also consider and exponential model with unknown rate and the uniform distribution model with unknown end-point.
-(See Tab.~\ref{tab:models}.)
-We will generate datasets from all fives models and then perform inference on the model parameters and identity for each dataset.
-We purposefully choose the true parameter values and sample size ($N=20$) such that cross entropies are not so large as to make prior choice irrelevant.
-(See Tab.~\ref{tab:models}.)
+To demonstrate that the GPI prior automatically leads to non-anomalous inference (\textit{i.e.}~free from infinite normalization factors) and is also free from \textit{ad hoc} parameters, we return to the example we used to introduce the Lindley-Bartlett paradox in the introduction in Sec.~\ref{sec:lindbartintro}: We generate data from five competing models, then perform inference on the model identity on each of the datasets using the five models as candidates.
+A detailed description of the generative parameters is provided in the Appendix (\ref{Sec:CanBayes}).